-Applicants for citizenship or settlement in the UK are required to prove their knowledge of the English language by obtaining a speaking and listening qualification at the CEF’s B1 level.
+Applicants for ILR or citizenship in the UK are required to prove their knowledge of the English language by obtaining a speaking and listening qualification at the CEF’s B1 level.

-Applicants for Tier 1 (Exceptional Talent), (Entrepreneur) and (Graduate Entrepreneur) Visas, Tier 2 (General) Visas, and Tier 4 (General) Visas (below degree level) must obtain a B1 level certificate in speaking and listening as well as reading and writing.
+Applicants Skilled Worker visas must obtain a B1 level certificate in speaking and listening as well as reading and writing.

-Applicants for Tier 2 (Sportsperson) Visas are required to meet the A1 level in speaking and listening, the lowest CEF level.
+Applicants for T2 (Sportsperson) Visas are required to meet the A1 level in speaking and listening, the lowest CEF level.
 As of 1 May 2017, ‘Family of Settled Person’ Visas must obtain an A2 level.

 In most cases, degree level students attending an approved university are not required to demonstrate any language proficiency to obtain a visa, though the individual university may have their own criteria for admission.